FZU-N/URWKV/README.md

 **Note:**

 * The weights for SMID and MIT-5K may have been overwritten.
 You can either train them yourself or wait for us to re-train and upload them later.
+Pre-trained weights for other datasets can be downloaded from [here](https://pan.baidu.com/s/1UuKmG6WcaCWdwkj3_jsPPg?pwd=5ady).

 * Since we haven't done much hyperparameter tuning, you are encouraged to explore better configurations to potentially improve the model's performance.